-Shingles, New Job, Rice Pudding and Rice Pilaf
+Brown Rice, Rice Pudding, and Rice Pilaf

-Talena's Awesome Rice Pudding (I'm so modest, eh?)
+Talena’s Awesome Rice Pudding

 1 c. uncooked or 4 c. cooked brown or white rice, preferably basmati (see below for how to prepare)